• Skip to primary navigation

 As the month wears on you may start to fear that you are using essential items and will need to restock.
 Where are the savings if you have to rebuy items all over again next month?

-• Things like flour, oats, and rice can get little bugs when or they should be rotated more often.
+• Things like flour, oats, and rice can get little bugs when they sit for too long and should be rotated more often.

 • Other food goes rancid, expires, loses the quality and really old dry beans are dang near impossible to cook to an edible texture.